 The air gap between the stator and the rotor

-The geometry of the problem makes the magnetic vector potential A symmetric with respect to y and antisymmetric with respect to x, so you can limit the domain to x ≥ 0, y ≥ 0 with the Neumann boundary condition
+The geometry of the problem makes the magnetic vector potential A symmetric with respect to y and antisymmetric with respect to x.
+Therefore, you can limit the domain to x ≥ 0, y ≥ 0 with the Neumann boundary condition

 on the x-axis and the Dirichlet boundary condition A = 0 on the y-axis.
-The field outside the motor is neglected leading to the Dirichlet boundary condition A = 0 on the exterior boundary.
+Because the field outside the motor is negligible, you can use the Dirichlet boundary condition A = 0 on the exterior boundary.

 pdecirc(0,0,1,'C1') pdecirc(0,0,0.8,'C2') pdecirc(0,0,0.6,'C3') pdecirc(0,0,0.5,'C4') pdecirc(0,0,0.4,'C5') pderect([-0.2 0.2 0.2 0.9],'R1') pderect([-0.1 0.1 0.2 0.9],'R2') pderect([0 1 0 1],'SQ1')